William de Windsor – 19th August 1353

 ‘I have already made my choice.’

 ‘By listening to your conversations.’
 William screwed up his nose and scratched the back of his neck.
 ‘William de Montacute, Earl of Salisbury.
-He and his family have served the King faithfully for over 25 years.
+He and his family have served the King faithfully for over twenty five years.
 He is almost part of the Royal Family.
 He is also close to the King’s eldest son, Edward, the Black Prince.
 Most importantly you know him.
 You train the Prince’s horses at his agistment at Staines and the Earl is a frequent visitor.
 I could not get any closer to the King.
 I have not been learning to break horses for nothing.
 I hope stories of my success will filter back to the Earl.’

 Richard smiled and put his arm around his son’s shoulder.
 ‘Well, I never!
 You do listen well.
 A service to the Earl is not something I had personally considered, but then I thought you were going to be a priest.
 It is a wonderful idea.’